zebluim/I2GDS2024/README.md

 0. Overriding score 20 if the steps can be “copy & paste” to ARC and complete the whole pipeline and reproduce the entire pipeline to get intended output.
 Your answer: (Yes/No)

-1. Clarity and Organization (5 points): score:
+1. Clarity and Organization (5 points):

    - 5 points: Wiki is logically structured, well-organized with clear headings, subheadings, and navigation.
 All content is easy to find.